bibleexchange/courses/poetry/en/201_psalms-classification_lament.md

 (Read Psalm 80:1-7)

 ## Individual Lament

+Most of them begin with the words "have mercy on me, O God."

+> Sometimes the psalm may include a protestation of innocence, e.g. ‘I wash my hands in innocence’ (Ps.
+26:6) or a confession of sin, e.g. ‘For I know my transgressions, and my sin is ever before me’ (Ps.
+51:3), though often neither is present.
+> Psalms, John Day, p 19

 Chapters 5-7, 13, 17, 22, 25, 26, 28, 31, 35, 36, 38, 39, 42, 43, 51, 54-57, 59, 61, 63, 64, 69-71, 86, 88, 102, 109, 120, 130, 140-143.